Re-Volt-America/rva_tracks/levels/winterwest/_readme_.txt

 To whole Re-Volt Discord #tracks channel for your help.
 Special thanks to Tubers, Ashen Forest and BloodBTF.

-Very special thanks to Powerate for Version 1.3 suggestions
+Very special thanks to Powerate for Version 1.3 and Version 1.4 suggestions

 ____________________________________________________